jooni22/f2md/README.md

 # f2md
-This bash script, named "code_to_markdown.sh", allows you to collect files with specified extensions from a directory and its subdirectories, and generate a well-formatted Markdown file with the contents of those files.
+This bash script, named "f2md", allows you to collect files with specified extensions from a directory and its subdirectories, and generate a well-formatted Markdown file with the contents of those files.
 It provides a convenient way to gather code snippets or text content scattered across multiple files into a single, organized document.

 Key features of the script: